Language policy in Ukraine: 2017 Education Law

 On 7 December 2017, the European Commission for Democracy through Law (Venice Commission) stated that criticism of the law seemed justified, as the shift to all-Ukrainian secondary education could infringe on the rights of ethnic minorities.
 Moreover, according to the Venice Commission, allowing certain subjects to be taught in the official languages of the EU could discriminate against speakers of Russian, the most widely used non-state language.
-The Venice Commission formulated seven recommendations to the Ukrainian Government to amend the law; according to the new Ukrainian President Volodymyr Zelenskyy, Ukraine has implemented six of these seven recommendations as of 2019.
+The Venice Commission formulated seven recommendations to the Ukrainian Government to amend the law; according to the new Ukrainian president Volodymyr Zelenskyy, Ukraine has implemented six of these seven recommendations as of 2019.

+In January 2020 the law was changed and made it legal to teach "one or more disciplines" in "two or more languages – in the official state language, in English, in another official languages of the European Union".
+All non-state funded schools were made free to choose their own language of instruction.

+According to the 2020 law until the fifth year of education all lessons can be completely taught in the minority language without mandatory teaching of subjects in Ukrainian.
+In the fifth year not less than 20% of the lessons must be taught in Ukrainian.
+Then every year the volume of teaching in the state language (Ukrainian) should increase, reaching 40% in the ninth grade.
+In the twelfth and final year at least 60% of education should be taught in Ukrainian.

+The 2017 language education law stipulated a 3-year transitional period to come in full effect.
+In February 2018, this period was extended until 2023.
+In June 2023 this period was again extended to September 2024.

 Lviv Oblast

-In September 2018 Lviv Oblast Council introduced a ban on the public use of the Russian-language cultural products (movies, books, songs, etc.) throughout the Lviv Oblast until the full cessation of the occupation of Ukraine's territory.
+In September 2018, Lviv Oblast Council introduced a ban on the public use of the Russian-language cultural products (movies, books, songs, etc.) throughout the Lviv Oblast until the full cessation of the occupation of Ukraine's territory.
 Human rights activists and lawyers called the law ill-defined, illegal, and unconstitutional.
-The Lviv Regional Council decision was successfully challenged in an Administrative Court, among others by the Chuhuiv Human Rights Group, but on 14 May 2019 the judgment of the Administrative Court was revoked on technical grounds by the Cassation Chamber of the Supreme Court of Ukraine.
+The Lviv Regional Council decision was successfully challenged in an Administrative Court, among others by the Chuhuiv Human Rights Group; however, on 14 May 2019, the judgment of the Administrative Court was revoked on technical grounds by the Cassation Chamber of the Supreme Court of Ukraine.
 The Chuhuiv Human Rights Group announced that they would file a lawsuit to the European Court of Human Rights against the ban.
 The ban was overturned in January 2019 by a court.